epn-vespa/vespamap17-hackathon/vespa-app-design.md

 ## Objective (what)

-The objective of this hackathon is to design and test a prototype for a VESPA mobile app that could includes data search, discovery and/or basic visualisation/analysis functionalities.
+The objective of this hackathon is to design and test a prototype for a VESPA mobile app that should includes data search and discovery functionalities on a map.

 ## Sprint team (who)